Gregorcnik/battelCompile/README.md

 ## Usage

 Compile the assembler normally.
-For instance with:
+For instance, with:

 ```bash
 cc -O2 -Wall assembler.c -o assembler
 ```

-To assemble a file run the assembler on the file and pipe the output to the output file.
+To assemble a file, run the assembler on the file and pipe the output to the output file.
 This works as the errors are written to stderr.
 Note that the file will be overwritten even if the assembler fails.

 ```bash
 ./assembler example.asm > example.c
 ```

-To avoid accidental overwrite on errors you can use this instead:
+To avoid accidental overwrite on errors, you can use this instead:

 ```bash
 ./assembler example.asm > tmp.c && mv tmp.c example.c